avidunixuser/banking/README.md

 ├── results
 |    ├── model_performance_table.csv
 |    ├── model_performance_with_estimators.csv
 ├── 1.
-Exploratory Data Analysis.ipynb
+Exploratory Data Analysis.ipynb (Run #1-3 sequentially to follow CRISP-DM)
 │   2.
 Data Processing.ipynb
 |   3.
 Modeling and Deployment.ipynb
 |   4.
-All_in_PySpark.ipynb
+All_in_PySpark.ipynb (Run this Standalone - no connection with other notebooks)
+|   5.
+All_together_Statistics_vs_sklearn.ipynb (Run this Standalone - no connection with other notebooks)
 ├── presentation
 |   ├── PortugueseBank_DataScience_Report.pptx